How Can New Managers Help Direct Reports to Succeed?

 Being a New Manager is Not Easy

 Going from counting on yourself to having to rely on others can be a big change.
 Letting go of your ego after you are promoted can also be tricky.
-And because more companies are flattening their organizational structure to gain efficiencies, managers have wider responsibility over more employees.
+And because more companies are flattening their organizational structure to gain efficiencies, many managers have wider responsibility over more employees.

 Managing Others is Getting Harder and is No Longer a One-way Street